List of mayors of Gorizia

-The mayor of Gorizia is an elected politician who, along with the Gorizia's city council, is accountable for the strategic government of Gorizia in Friuli-Venezia Giulia, Italy.
-The current mayor is Rodolfo Ziberna, a member of the centre-right party Forza Italia, who took office on 26 June 2017.
+The mayor of Gorizia is an elected politician who, along with the Gorizia City Council, is accountable for the strategic government of Gorizia in Friuli-Venezia Giulia, Italy.

+The current mayor is Rodolfo Ziberna (FI), who took office on 26 June 2017.

 Overview

-According to the Italian Constitution, the mayor of Gorizia is member of the city council.
+According to the Italian Constitution, the mayor of Gorizia is member of the City Council.

-The mayor is elected by the population of Gorizia, who also elects the members of the city council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is elected by the population of Gorizia, who also elects the members of the City Council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
 The mayor is entitled to appoint and release the members of his government.

 Since 1994 the mayor is elected directly by Gorizia's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.